Developing and Testing ETL Scripts Locally Using the AWS Glue ETL Library

 -

-AWS Glue Parquet writer (format="glueparquet")
+AWS Glue Parquet writer (Using the Parquet format in AWS Glue)

 These feature are available only within the AWS Glue job system.

-Developing Locally with Python
+Developing locally with Python

 Complete some prerequisite steps and then use AWS Glue utilities to test and submit your Python ETL script.

-Prerequisites for Local Python Development
+Prerequisites for local Python development

 Complete these steps to prepare for local Python development: